Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption

 \subsection{Coupled Carrier and \Ag{} Phonon Dynamics}

 We now consider the coherent modulations of $\Delta T_e(t)$ that are observed.
 Following the absorption of an ultrashort optical laser pulse by Te, there is a rapid increase in the total energy of the electronic degrees of freedom.
-This abrupt increase in the carrier population ($n(t)$) and electronic temperature ($\Delta T_e(t)$) contributes to excite the \Ag{} phonon mode and is well explained by the DECP model \cite{ZeigerPRB1992} and additional theory by O’Mahony \etal{} \cite{Mahony2019} While Te is a semiconductor in the ground state, the displacement along the \Ag{} phonon coordinate leads to a symmetric Dirac metal through a light-induced phase transition \cite{Ning2022}.
+This abrupt increase in the carrier population ($n(t)$) and electronic temperature ($\Delta T_e(t)$) contributes to excite the \Ag{} phonon mode and is well explained by the DECP model \cite{ZeigerPRB1992} and additional theory by O’Mahony \etal{} \cite{Mahony2019}.
+While Te is a semiconductor in the ground state, the displacement along the \Ag{} phonon coordinate leads to a symmetric Dirac metal through a light-induced phase transition \cite{Ning2022}.
 This phase transition can similarly be achieved by depopulating the doubly degenerate VBM lone-pair orbitals with shear strain to the CBM \cite{Ideue2019}.
-The increase in metallic character when Te becomes more symmetric by reducing the helical chain radius should lead to an increase in the electronic heat capacity \cite{Ashcroft1976} as the density of states is increased at the Fermi level \cite{Tangney2002}.
+The increase in metallic character when Te becomes more symmetric by increasing the helical chain radius should lead to an increase in the electronic heat capacity \cite{Ashcroft1976} as the DOS is increased at the Fermi level \cite{Tangney2002}.
 If we consider the temporal evolution of the hot carriers in \Fig{\ref{figure:temporal}}, the phase offset is close to $\pi$ with respect to the phonon excursion.
 When the phonon displacement is maximum and Te most metallic, the electronic heat capacity is maximized, leading to a lower temperature of the hot carriers.
 This similarly follows the thermodynamic model of Giret \etal{} \cite{Giret2011} that describes a coupling between the electronic temperature and lattice motion in Bi as an isentropic conservation of entropy.
 The same model has been applied to interpret XUV pump-probe results in Sb \cite{Drescher2023} and Bi \cite{Geneaux2021}.